sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Testing

-Most likely Xcode will not have an issue with running your application using Sparkle and its XPC Services.
-But if Xcode chokes, try editing your project's Scheme and disable *Debug XPC services used by app* or test your application detatched from Xcode to see if it works there.
+If Xcode has issues running your application using Sparkle and its XPC Services (such as being unable to attach to the process), try editing your project's Scheme and disable *Debug XPC services used by app* or test your application detatched from Xcode to see if it works there.
+This is an issue because the XPC Services are currently being built with the Hardened Runtime enabled which normally disallows a debugger to attach to them.